-• Africa-bound diffusion of a Flood complex from some hypothetical original proto-Bantu region in West or South Asia.'
+- an African origin for the Flood complex - a major African influence on the Flood complex, or - Africa-bound diffusion of a Flood complex from some hypothetical original pre-Bantu region in West or South Asia.
 However, proto-Bantu is now generally considered to have arisen near Lake Chad, 8,000 BCE (marked by a black asterisk in Figure 4).

 This analysis of Flood and Tower myths concentrates on Africa, but involves comparison with other continents.
 When we are exclusively dealing with the distribution of traits inside Africa, their interpretation in terms of dating is less straightforward.
-Given the extreme complexity and heterogeneity of African socio-cultural formations and their incomparably longer history (under the Out-of-Africa hypothesis), it is not realistic to expect the traces of the most ancient mythemes, of the pre-'Out-of-Africa' mythical repertoire, and of subsequent re-immigration into Africa from Eurasia, to be noticeably concentrated in any specific part of the continent.
+Given the extreme complexity and heterogeneity of African socio-cultural formations and their incomparably longer history (under the Out-of-Africa hypothesis), it is not realistic to expect the traces of the most ancient mythemes, of the pre-'Out-of-Africa' mythical repertoire, and of subsequent re-immigration into Africa from Eurasia, to be conspicuous, in the sense of being noticeably concentrated in any specific part of the continent.
 For throughout the continent, such traces may be expected to be overlaid, and combined, with later mythical innovations and inventions.
-Yet, perhaps not all parts of sub-Saharan Africa show this phenomenon of combination of mythemes to the same extent.
+Perhaps not all parts of sub-Saharan Africa show this phenomenon of combination of mythemes to the same extent.
 It is reasonable to expect that the part of Africa farthest removed from Eurasia, i.e. West and South West Africa, would have least influences of Eurasian re-immigration.
 In fact, there are extensive indications to this effect: